 - Real maple syrup - optional, if you desire sweeter waffles

 As I shared in the peanut butter vegetable waffles post, I love our Belgian waffle maker!
 Once I shared that recipe, SO many of you recommended that I check out this mini waffle maker.
 So here I am, a happy owner of one!

 The only complaint I have is that it takes longer to make a full batch, but I do end up with the most adorably sized waffles so I guess it's a price worth paying ;).

 Belgian waffles or mini waffles, you can't go wrong with either one!

-- In a large mixing bowl, whisk together the dry ingredients to ensure the baking soda and powder gets mixed in evenly.
+- In a large mixing bowl, whisk together the dry ingredients to ensure the baking powder gets mixed in evenly.

 - In a medium bowl, combine the wet ingredients.

-- Bake the waffles according to your waffle iron’s instructions, using about ¼ cup of the batter per waffle.
-You can pour more if using a regular sized waffle maker.
+- Bake the waffles according to your waffle iron’s instructions, using about ¼-1/2 cup of the batter depending on the size of your waffle maker.

 Tips for Success